 American Designs features customized historical American documents like the Declaration of Independence, Constitution and Bill of Rights—all framed.
 It also features a customized three-page document containing all 17 constitutional amendments that followed the Bill of Rights including the abolition of slavery, women's suffrage, presidential term limits, the reduction in voting age to 18, and so on.

 So in what sense are these documents customized?
 The answer is they contain the exact same words, punctuation, etc., as the original documents, but instead of 18th-century cursive writing, they feature, for the most part, a modern font.
 So they're designed to hang on the wall and look nice just like traditional replicas, but these are much easier to read.

 Over the past few years there has been a lot of discussion and debate about the Constitution, constitutionality, our civil rights including the freedom of speech, our Founding Fathers, etc. Our children begin learning about these things in grade school.
 But what do these documents actually say?
 And what do they really mean, and what were they originally intended to mean?
 Those questions—very simple ones really—were the genesis for the design of these products.

 A number of people have a replica of the Declaration of Independence, or Constitution, or Bill of Rights, or some combination, hanging on their wall at home or at work.
 And they truly are beautiful pieces of art.
-But the real substance of it, the reason we hang it up to begin with, are the words and what they stand for.
+But the real substance of them, the reason we hang them up to begin with, are the words and what they stand for.
 And we really can't read them very well, so quite often we don't.
 And consequently something important is lost there.